caheredia/caheredia.github.io/ab/q3-Copy1.md

 Looking at the 'Empirical rate %' column we see that Variation 3 performed the best with 8.42%, followed by Variation 4 with 6.57%.
 The other two variations performed below the Baseline, 5.38%.

 If we wanted to know about the confidence interval in the rates, we would invoke Bayesian statistics.
-By performing Bayesian statistics, we are interested in modeling the posterior distribution: $Prob(True~Quote~Rate~|~Data) \propto Prob(Data~|~True~Quote~Rate)·Prob(True~Quote~Rate)$.
+By performing Bayesian statistics, we are interested in modeling the posterior distribution: $$Prob(True~Quote~Rate~|~Data) \propto Prob(Data~|~True~Quote~Rate)·Prob(True~Quote~Rate)$$.
 We do so by treating the data as a Bernoulli distribution, assuming quotes are independent.
 For a Bernoulli distribution, we could say a quote sent is a 'success' or 1; a quote not sent, 0.
 In order to do so, we'll first need to generate binomial data for the variations.

 ```python